 Choose see plans and choose the plan that is best for you.

-Create a domain name for free
+Create a domain name.

 Complete the simple set up process like you would when you are signing up for anything.